karthik101/30loops-user-docs/30loops-user-docs/manual.rst

   soon.

 **root** (default: .)
-  You have to specify the root directory of your app relative to the root directory of your repository.
+  You have to specify the project root directory of your app relative to the root directory of your repository.
 If your repository looks like this::

     +--> setup.py
-    +--> project      # This contains the root of your application.
+    +--> project      # This contains the project root of your application.

   the root would look like this::